 Japanese Relocation and Internment During World War II

-Documents and Photographs Related to Japanese Relocation During World War II
+and Photographs Related to Japanese Relocation during World War II

 A collection of NARA documents and photographs relating to the internment of Japanese in the United States.
 A lesson plan for educators that provides a correlation between the Great Depression and American attitudes toward the Japanese.

 This proclamation by Gerald Ford removed the possibility of a reinstitution of Executive Order 9066.
-(Gerald Ford Presidential Library)
+From the Gerald R. Ford Presidential Library.

-to Sender: U.S. Censorship of Enemy Alien Mail in World War II, Part 2
+to Sender: U.S. Censorship of Enemy Alien Mail in World War II

-The War Relocation Authority and The Incarceration of Japanese-Americans During World War II
+War Relocation Authority and The Incarceration of Japanese-Americans during

-The Truman Presidential Library's collection of photographs, oral history, chronologies, documents, and lesson plans regarding the imprisonment of Japanese-Americans during WWII.
+The Truman Presidential Library's collection of photographs, oral histories, chronologies, documents, and lesson plans regarding the imprisonment of Japanese-Americans during World War II.